 If for medical reasons your child needs to wear anything else other than accepted footwear, you must support it with a dated medical letter.

-If a pupil arrives into school without uniform, they should go to the Learning Hub immediately where staff will contact parents to remedy the situation and lend them uniform.
+If a pupil arrives into school without uniform, they should go to the Pupil Reception immediately where staff will contact parents to remedy the situation and lend them uniform.
 Pupils will be required to sign for the borrowed items and return them at the end of the day.